Newnham Park Estate, Deer Park ~ Plympton, Plymouth.

 It is generally believed that a small number of deer parks may have been established during the Anglo-Saxon period but it was the Norman nobility’s passion for hunting that led to the majority of these being constructed, mainly between the years 1200 and 1350.
 From the 15th century onwards few parks were constructed and by the end of the 17th century the deer park in its original form had largely fell into decline.
 They were established in almost every county in England and it is not known exactly how many deer parks were originally constructed but their numbers more than likely exceeded 3000.
 Many of these survive to this day, although some are altered to a greater or lesser degree.
 These days they serve an important insight into the activities of our Medieval ancestors and still maintain a powerful influence on the pattern of our modern landscapes.
 Where a deer park survives well and is well-documented or associated with other significant remains, its principal features are normally identified as nationally important.
 Newnham Park is no exception, that is why the park here is designated as a ‘Scheduled Ancient Monument’ by Natural England.

 We have previously carried out other works on the Estate repairing both the North and the East walls surrounding the enclosed gardens behind the main house, but this time we were contacted by them to look at one of the entrance pillars leading into the deer park.
 A vehicle entering the park had hit the pillar causing substantial damage.
 Because the deer park is a Scheduled Ancient Monument, the pillar forms part of that listing and is also designated as such.
 Before any re-building work could be carried out, listed planning consent had to be obtained along with written permission from the Secretary of State.
 These permissions took about eight weeks to come through.
 However, in the meantime, we were permitted to make the structure safe before permission was granted.
-First of all photographic records were taken beforehand and then the pillar was taken down to a safe level where it had fractured and all the stone was set aside for re-use.
+First of all photographic records were taken beforehand and then the pillar was taken down to a safe level where it had fractured at it’s base and all the stone was set aside for re-use.
 And then we waited.

 The gate ‘Stop’ was built up as the work proceeded.